 My galileo is running the SD Card based linux image available from Intel’s IoT ADT page.
 This image includes all the dev tools required to build projects from source.
 You can use it to develop your own software, or you can use it to build software from source, as we are about to do with Nano.
 Continue reading

 Using this connector you can add a WiFi card to Galileo, so that it can joint your WiFi network, or even create one of it’s own.
 Galileo is compatible with a number of WiFi cards, and drivers for most of the popular Intel cards are included in the Linux distribution that runs on Galileo.

-Some useful links to Intel Galileo information: Here are some useful links to information about Intel Galileo, if you have more to add let me know.
-Intel Galileo Development Board Documents – Covers User guide, schematics, reference design, getting started guides and so on.
-Intel Galileo Software Downloads – Linux images, Arduino IDE etc. Intel […]
+Here are some useful links to information about Intel Galileo, if you have more to add let me know.

 The Intel Galileo is a development kit produced by Intel, based around the Intel Quark X1000 SoC.
 The Quark X1000 is a Pentium-class 32 Bit ‘System On Chip’ device, with intel’s ISA architecture.
 Lets take a look at it’s features and get to know it a bit.
 Continue reading